Self Harm

 Self-harm help for young people

 Self-harm can be a way of coping with upsetting emotions or when you feel overwhelmed.
-Many people however find it only helps for a short time.
-Learning to cope in other ways when you feel panicky, upset or angry is a good first step which can help you feel more in control.
+Many people, however, find it only helps for a short time.
+Learning to cope in other ways when you feel panicky, upset or angry is a good first step, which can help you feel more in control.
 There is lots of help and support available.
-Click here to find out what self-harm means and what you can do about it.
+Click here to find out what self-harm means and what you can do about it

 Apps

 • Calm Harm Ideas that you can do when you have the urge to self harm with appealing graphics.
 You can add your own ideas too.
-Click on the name to take a look.
+Complete a log/journal of experiences that might trigger the urge to self-harm or you can choose activities (under ‘ride the wave’) depending on how you are feeling such as self-soothing, distraction, writing, or doing something active.

 • Distract Good for signposting to other services, and has some self-harm educational information as well as links to Art, Books and Films.